-- Satisfactory Academic Progress for financial aid students will be determined at the end of each payment period/semester. - Students who are initially in good standing but now have a cumulative GPA of less than 2.0 and/or their cumulative non-grades are greater than 33% will receive Warning Letters but remain eligible for the following term of enrollment in the LACCD. - Students who are disqualified from financial aid will be notified by email and receive information regarding the petition process. - A student who has been disqualified at any college in the LACCD is disqualified at all colleges within the LACCD.
+- Satisfactory Academic Progress for financial aid applicants will be determined at the end of each payment period/semester. - Students who are initially in good standing but now have a cumulative GPA of less than 2.0 and/or their cumulative non-grades are greater than 33% will receive a Warning Letters but remain eligible for the following term or enrollment in the LACCD. - Students will be disqualified if they have one or more of the following academic deficiencies: - Total units attempted (excluded remedial ESL and other remedial classes) are equal to or greater than ninety (90). - Associate or higher degree earned outside the LACCD. - Cumulative GPA is less than 2.0 following a semester for which the student received a Warning Letter. - Cumulative Non-Grades are greater than 33% following a semester for which the student received a Warning Letter. - Students who are disqualified from financial aid will be notified by email and received information regarding the petition process. - A student who has been disqualified at any college in the LACCD is disqualified at all colleges within the LACCD.